Itaú plans to announce a digital bank

 Conclusion

-In conclusion, Itaú's announcement of launching a digital bank is a strategic move that reflects the changing banking scenario in today's world.
+In conclusion, Itaú's announcement to launch a digital bank is a strategic move that reflects the changing banking landscape in today's world.

 With more customers opting for digital channels to access banking services, traditional brick-and-mortar banks are feeling the pressure to adapt and innovate.